Pat Robertson controversies: Predictions

-Several times near New Year, Robertson has announced that God told him several truths or events that would happen in the following year.
-"I have a relatively good track record", he said.
+Several times near New Year, Robertson made statements purporting that God told him several truths or events that would happen in the following year.
+"I have a relatively good track record," he said.
 "Sometimes I miss."

 1982: Judgment

-Robertson has regularly expressed his opinions and made statements about the potential for uprisings, turmoil, violence, and times of judgement or God’s wrath.
-In the May 19, 1982, broadcast of The 700 Club Robertson stated, "I guarantee you by the fall of 1982 there is going to be a judgment on the world."
+Robertson regularly expressed his opinions and made statements about the potential for uprisings, turmoil, violence, and times of judgement or God's wrath.
+In late 1976, Robertson predicted that the end of the world was coming in October or November 1982.
+In the May 19, 1982, broadcast of The 700 Club, Robertson stated, "I guarantee you by the fall of 1982 there is going to be a judgment on the world."

 In September 2011, Robertson and several others who incorrectly predicted various dates for the end of world were jointly awarded an Ig Nobel Prize for "teaching the world to be careful when making mathematical assumptions and calculations".